Want to know more about us?

 The MUCH longer answer:

-By the time we moved to our last farm in Ellijay in 2013, we had a perpetual waiting list for lessons.
-We added a few horses to the lesson string and still had more students than daylight hours could accommodate — and we realized that one overwhelming benefit from the Learning Levels system is that our students are engaged and committed and we have very little attrition.
+By the time our business celebrated its tenth anniversary, we had a perpetual waiting list for lessons.
+We added a few horses to the lesson string and still had more students than daylight hours could accommodate — and we realized that one overwhelming benefit from the Learning Levels system is that our students were engaged and committed and we had very little attrition.

 As riding instructors, this was the barn family we'd always dreamed of having.
 But it was insanely busy.

 At the end of 2017, family health issues required us to make the difficult decision to close down the farm and change both our hectic lifestyle and our business approach.
-We still love our barn family, and we’ll stay in touch through lessons and clinics and barn parties.
+We've been fortunate to keep in touch with many of our students and to watch them do great things with the HorseSense they learned.

 Our Goals for the Learning Levels Program